Mark Rypien: Washington Redskins

-A running joke among sportswriters in Washington was that Rypien could only throw "ducks" in a ten-yard game of catch going during warmups, but threw such a beautiful, accurate deep ball that from 60 yards away, he could play catch with someone sitting down.
-According to former head coach Joe Gibbs, "Rypien's sideline throws would wobble and didn't look all that pretty.
-But that man could seriously throw the deep stuff."
-A 1992 Sport Magazine article touted him as one of the best deep passers ever.

-The 1991 season was Rypien's best: he threw for 3,564 yards and 28 touchdowns with 11 interceptions, leading the Redskins to Super Bowl XXVI after recording a 14–2 regular season record.
+The 1991 season was Rypien's best: he threw for 3,564 yards, 28 touchdowns, and 11 interceptions, leading the Redskins to Super Bowl XXVI after recording a 14–2 regular season record.
 He was named the MVP (Most Valuable Player) of the game, passing for 292 yards and 2 touchdowns and leading his team to a 37–24 win over the Buffalo Bills.
 Rypien, a native of Calgary, Alberta, Canada, became the first foreign-born player to earn the honor.
 Rypien was named to the Pro Bowl in both 1989 and 1991.

 Rypien was one of several players to benefit from the team's success following their championship season.
 The Redskins signed him to a 3-year, $9 million deal entering the 1992 season.
 However, the team battled age and injuries and finished the regular season with a 9–7 record, barely making the playoffs.
 His passing yardage was a respectable 3,282 yards, but his passer rating fell from 97.9 in 1991 to 71.7 in 1992 and his interceptions outnumbered his touchdowns 17–13.
-Although a dominant team performance in the playoffs brought victory over the Minnesota Vikings in an NFC Wild Card away game, the Redskins eventually lost on a rainy, muddy field in a bruising game vs. the San Francisco 49ers, and the Rypien era was essentially over.
+Although a dominant team performance in the playoffs brought victory over the Minnesota Vikings in an NFC Wild Card away game, the Redskins eventually lost on a rainy, muddy field in a bruising game against the San Francisco 49ers, and the Rypien era was essentially over.
 Under new head coach Richie Petitbon, Rypien had his best training camp in 1993 and expectations were high following a Monday Night win over the defending Super Bowl Champion Dallas Cowboys.
 However, Rypien injured his knee in Week 2 against the Arizona Cardinals and the team began a precipitous slide toward a 4–12 season finish.